jacoropke/Master_thesis/README.md

 # Master_thesis

+The model code is found inside the model folder.
+The code for SimEGM is inside the EconDLSolvers folder alongside other algorithms (some not mentioned in the thesis).

 The code is run through 4 notebooks:

 01_Income_process.ipynb: This generates all results that are purely from the income process and do not require solving the model.
 This can be run without running the other notebooks.